-- These visit numbers correspond with the protocol visit numbers.
-All follow-up visits will be conducted within a window of ± 7 days of the target day, with the exception of the safety follow-up visit at the BRC sites, which can only occur at least five days following IP cessation. - 1 At the time the study medication is dispensed, participants will be provided a pill diary and an information sheet outlining instructions on taking study medication and concomitant medications. - 2 Participants will take an oral pill two times a day, once in the morning and once in the evening, approximately 12 hours apart.
-The exception to this will occur on the day of the baseline visit, in which participants will take only the evening pill. - 3 The decision to continue dispensing IP or injecting bevacizumab is determined by the scenarios described in Section 4.5.2. - 4 Abnormal findings during a thyroid palpation will be followed by a referral to an endocrinologist. - 5 BCVA with manifest refraction must also be performed when scheduled and when there is a change in VA of ≥ 10 ETDRS letters (≥ 0.20 logMAR) as compared with relevant baseline. - 6 These procedures may be completed under another NEI protocol if performed within 1-7 days prior to the baseline visit.
+\ These visit numbers correspond with the protocol visit numbers.
+All follow-up visits will be conducted within a window of ±7 days of the target day, with the exception of the safety follow-up visit at the BRC sites, which can only occur at least five days following IP cessation.

+- Participants will take a pill two times a day, once in the morning and once in the evening, approximately 12 hours apart.
+The exception to this will occur on the day of the baseline visit, in which participants will take only the evening pill. - The decision to continue dispensing IP or injecting bevacizumab is determined by the scenarios described in Section 4.5.2. - Abnormal findings during a thyroid palpation will be followed by a referral to an endocrinologist. - BCVA with manifest refraction must also be performed when scheduled and when there is a change in VA of >10 ETDRS letters (> 0.20 logMAR) as compared to relevant baseline. - These procedures may be completed under another NEI protocol if performed within 1-7 days prior to the baseline visit.